mamoo81/pay/android/docker/README.md

 To enable this;

-1. edit the build-docker.sh to enable the last 4 lines and allow it to copy the downloaded stuff from the built image into the cache.
+1. remove comment (enable) the line in the Dockerfile: add cache /usr/local/cache/
 2. comment out the 'rm -rf /usr/local' at the bottom of the Dockerfile

-3. remove comment (enable) the line in the Dockerfile: add cache /usr/local/cache/

 Please note that should the build fail, the cached items will not be recovered from that build, so better make sure you run though the stable build once to get